Ann Chalmers LLB ACA

 Ann has provided training on loss and bereavement to the statutory and voluntary sectors both in the UK and overseas.
 In addition, Ann’s previous roles have included, service development, supervision, consultation, audit and research.
 She has a number of publications in a range of professional journals and books.

 Sue joined the charity in 2005 from a background of sales and marketing in pharmaceuticals.
-Sue works closely with the Chief Executive, manages the office and has taken the lead on a number of the charity’s major fundraising events.
+Sue works closely with the Chief Executive, manages all the office locations around the country and has taken the lead on a number of the charity’s major fundraising events.
 Sue also acts as Secretary to the Board of Trustees.

 Deputy Director of Bereavement Support and Education: